11 Millionaires Who Started Out with Newspaper Routes

 It’s actually not surprising at all that the late actor Bob Hope, a man of many talents, worked a paper route during his youth.
 Is there anything this man couldn’t do?
 In fact, according to Parade magazine, the entertaining great is even featured in the Newspaper Association of America’s Newspaper Carrier Hall of Fame.
 Read these 13 statements rich people never, ever say.

 Kathy Ireland, model and business mogul

 Yes, even supermodels had paper routes.
 When she was just 11 years old, Kathy Ireland started her very first paper route, despite some prejudiced naysayers in the neighborhood.
 “One man was standing in his driveway as I came up and started yelling that it was a boy’s job and I’d never last,” she told Investor’s Business Daily.
 “I was determined not to let him see me cry and to prove him wrong.”
-Her current net worth is estimated at $420 million.
+Her net worth from 2016 was estimated at $360 million.
 Read these 8 money-saving tips from self-made millionaires.

 While making his first film, director David Lynch had a paper route delivering the Wall Street Journal.
 “I did it to support myself while making Eraserhead,” he told the Journal in an interview.
 “I’d pick up my papers at 11:30 at night.
 I had throws that were particularly fantastic.
 There was one where I’d release the paper, which would soar with the speed of the car and slam into the front door of this building, triggering its lobby lights—a fantastic experience.”
 Now read how 10 billionaires define success.